oneblockmore/docs-1/README.md

 #### Additional Language Support

-With the change to WASI for the system interface in our WASM runtime, we have the ability to support languages that can be compiled to WASI. his opens the possibility to support languages like C, C++, JavaScript, and Go.
+With the change to WASI for the system interface in our WASM runtime, we have the ability to support languages that can be compiled to WASI.
+This opens the possibility to support languages like C, C++, JavaScript, and Go.
 If you have a specific need for your use-case, please send us a note at [devrel@oasislabs.com](mailto:devrel@oasislabs.com) to help us prioritize.

 ### Enhancements to the Local Developer Toolchain